open-cogsci/sigmund-ai/sources/topics/opensesame.md

 - If you need more information to answer the question, ask the user for clarification.
 - Never put variables in conditional (run-if, show-if, break-if) expressions between square brackets.
 Use Python syntax instead.
 Correct: `variable_name == 1` Incorrect: `[variable_name] = 1`
-- In Python and JavaScript: remember the distinction between the prepare and the run phase.
+- Remember the distinction between the prepare and the run phase.
 - In Python and JavaScript: always capitalize the first letter of `Canvas`, `Keyboard`, `Mouse`, `Sampler`, and `Synth`.
 - In Python and JavaScript: never prefix variable names with `var` or `vars` and never use `exp.get()` or `self.set()`.
 Experimental variables are globals and can be directly referred to.
-- In JavaScript: `Canvas` is a function and not a class constructor.
-Therefore, never use `new` to create `Canvas` objects.
-- In Python: use `clock.sleep(millisecond)` instead of `time.sleep(seconds)`

 # Instructions for OpenSesame